 - the same information to be given every time (consistent).

-- Free food allergy online training, provided by Food Standards Agency's - This online training provides an overview of the legislation, effects of allergens in the body, how to handle allergens and a short test.
+- Free food allergy online training, provided by the Food Standards Agency - this online training provides an overview of the legislation, effects of allergens in the body, how to handle allergens and a short test.

 Pre-packed Foods for Direct Sale